The Directors are well aware of their duty under s172(1) of the Companies Act 2006 to act in the way which they consider, in good

 Our people are key to our business.
 We want our people to feel engaged and empowered to deliver great outcomes for our customers.
 We want our people to feel part of a community with opportunities to socialise, enjoy themselves at work and grow as individuals.

-Our workforce contributed to two employee surveys during 2019.
+85% of our workforce contributed to two employee surveys during 2019.
 The Board had access to the results and the resulting employee Net Promoter Score (eNPS).

 During 2019 visits were made by Non-Executive directors to sites in the UK and Italy where informal engagement with the workforce help them develop opinion and insight into staff satisfaction and achievement.